edmundhhn/transformers-theory-and-practice/presentation/README.md

 __Comparing to LoRA__
 The original LoRA paper uses much more Robust experiments, including a variety of base models including BERT, RoBERTA, GPT-2 and GPT-3, for a variety of downstream tasks (Including natural language generation and understanding) on very mainstream and standardized datasets (e.g. GLUE, wikiSQL).
 Although this paper may have been impeded by resource costs, the comparisons on these benchmarks would be a lot more reliable.

+## Conclusion

+By making two slight but impactful changes - making embeddings/normalization trainable, and using S2 attention, LongLoRA adapts the LoRA model to larger contexts.
+Performance has proven to be impressive in terms of perplexity and retrieval tasks.

 ## Resource Links